 The EPI-WATER Description of Work lists criteria as Tasks 2.1 to 2.7 under Work Package 2.
 For the purposes of this document (and future discussions), we have reorganized these tasks to improve the evaluation flow and to emphasize links between the different criteria (see Figure A-2).
-Outcome-oriented criteria are divided into social (distributional effects), environmental and economic outcomes, including transaction costs.
-The context represented by coupled human and natural systems (aquatic ecosystems and water uses that are connected through man-made infrastructure positioned within the global institutions and economy) is integrated into the assessment through the analysis of the institutional and policy context.
-All these dimensions are further described below (with references to original task numbers).
-Detailed task descriptions in Part II are in their original order.
+Outcome-oriented criteria are divided into environmental and economic outcomes and social distributional effects.
+The context represented by coupled human and natural systems (aquatic ecosystems and water uses that are connected through man-made infrastructure positioned within the global institutions and economy) is integrated into the assessment through the